XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   page: 1, # Integer | e.g. page=1 – Up to 100 Quotes will be returned in a single API call with line items shown for each quote

-  order: 'ASC' # String | Order by an any element
+  order: 'ASC', # String | Order by an any element

+  quote_number: 'quote_number_example' # String | Filter by quote number (e.g. GET https://.../Quotes?QuoteNumber=QU-0001)
 }

 begin